 Aside from that, the other key resources are the network users and their content production, and the Facebook brand.
 The active users are the company’s biggest asset.
 Because, if there aren’t users, there is no audience to view the ads.
 And to make them engaged, there must be relevant content, to avoid churn.

 As for the brand, it’s a very powerful name, still the great synonym for “social network”, indeed.

 Cost Structure of Facebook

-The biggest share of Facebook’s cost structure revolves around the platform maintenance and its billions of users’ data storage.
-Besides, there is user CAC (cost of acquisition) by delivering tools which foster user engagement, research and development investment, marketing and advertising, customer support, and all the regular general and administrative expenses of a worldwide company.
+The biggest share of Facebook’s cost structure revolves around platform maintenance and its billions of users’ data storage.
+Besides, there is user CAC (cost of acquisition) by delivering tools that foster user engagement, research and development investment, marketing and advertising, customer support, and all the regular general and administrative expenses of a worldwide company.

 Revenue Streams of Facebook